GongZheng-Justin/ParaTC/README.md

 # ParaTC
-&emsp;**ParaTC** is a high order finite difference solver for simulations of turbidity currents with high parallel efficiency:
+&emsp;**ParaTC** is a high order finite difference solver for direct numerical simulations of turbidity currents with high parallel efficiency:
 * MPI parallelization by means of pencil distributed decomposition.
 In order to improve the parallel efficiency, we propose a new 2D pencil-like parallel configuration with totally 6 different pencil arrangements.![](doc/SixPencils.png)
 * A [parallel Thomas algorithm](https://github.com/MPMC-Lab/PaScaL_TDMA) is included to further reduce the communication overhead when solving tridiagonal equations.![](doc/ParallelThomas.png)
 * An optimal search method is performed in the initializing stage to find the fast Poisson solver scheme among four alternatives for specific mesh configuration.
 The runtime ratio between traditional pencil-like Poisson solver and present solver is about 1.5.